Abandoned Buildings – Photography and Exploration Guide

 All of my life, I have been fascinated with ruins – the temples of Angkor Wat, the Acropolis, and Borobudur are some of the beautifully decayed sites I have already visited.
 However, in every city on earth, there is a hidden world of modern ruins – abandoned buildings just waiting to be explored.
 Skyscrapers, factories, stadiums, hospitals, I’ve visited abandoned versions of them all.
 There’s a reason Detroit is my number one destination to visit, next time I’m in the USA.

-At the end of this article is a photo series of some of the greatest abandoned buildings I have explored during my travels.
-But first, this is not a how-to, it’s more a don’t-do.
+At the end of this article is a photo series of some of my favourite abandoned buildings (so far).
+But first, this is article is not a how-to – it’s more a don’t-do.
 There have been many brushes with danger for me in the past.
 My advice is based upon experience, I’ve been doing this for years, all over the world.
 Are you sure you want to explore abandoned buildings?
 Here’s a few tips and suggestions, before you do (or, don’t):

 1. Abandoned Buildings Are Dangerous.